grammyjs/website/site/docs/plugins/router.md

 </CodeGroupItem>
 </CodeGroup>

-Note how the session has a property `step` that stores the step of the form, i.e.,which value is currently being filled.
+Note how the session has a property `step` that stores the step of the form, i.e., which value is currently being filled.
 The router is used to jump between different middleware that completes both the `month` and the `dayOfMonth` fields on the session.
 If both values are known, the bot computes the remaining days and sends it back to the user.